GabeScott/standard-works-vault/General Conference/2017 April - Gathering the Family of God.md

 I have felt impressed to speak to you today about another kind of gathering.
 This kind does not happen only every six months, as general conference does.
 Instead, it has been going on continuously since the early days of the Restoration of the Church, and it has been hastening in recent years.
 I refer to the gathering of the family of God.

-To describe this gathering, it may be best to begin before we were born, before what the Bible calls “the beginning” (Genesis 1:1).
+To describe this gathering, it may be best to begin before we were born, before what the Bible calls “the beginning” ([[Genesis 1.1|Genesis 1:1]]).
 At that time, we lived with Heavenly Father as His spirit children.
 This is true of every person who has ever lived on earth.

 You see, the names “brother” and “sister” are not just friendly greetings or terms of endearment for us.
 They are an expression of an eternal truth: God is the literal Father of all mankind; we are each part of His eternal family.
 Because He loves us with the love of a perfect Father, He wants us to progress and advance and become like Him.
 He ordained a plan by which we would come to earth, in families, and have experiences that would prepare us to return to Him and live as He lives.